 But, that’s not the case for everyone, and it doesn’t have to be the end result for you and your partner.

 If both you and your partner are committed to improving your relationship, are willing to look at yourselves and each other with an open mind, and are motivated to practice new ways to communicate, couples counseling with our experienced couples therapists can be extremely beneficial.

-In couples counseling sessions, our relationship experts objectively observe your interactions as a couple and point out blind spots you may have regarding your role in your relationship’s dynamics.
-We can also help you set goals, highlight progress and reinforce your strengths.
+In couples counseling sessions, Dr. Susan Orenstein will objectively observe your interactions as a couple and point out blind spots you may have regarding your role in your relationship’s dynamics.
+She will also help you set goals, highlight progress and reinforce your strengths.
 At Orenstein Solutions, we believe that when couples counseling is truly effective, partners regain a sense of love, connection, and confidence.
 Couples can learn how to have constructive conversations both inside and outside of the therapy office.
-Our marriage therapists feel that couples are able to “graduate” from couples counseling when they have become relationship experts themselves, knowing how to nurture and sustain their now healthy relationship.
+We feel that couples are able to “graduate” from couples counseling when they have become relationship experts themselves, knowing how to nurture and sustain their now healthy relationship.

 Couples / Marriage Counseling Can Create More Understanding, Awareness And Closeness

-During couples counseling, your Orenstein Solutions couples therapist will help you identify the destructive patterns within your relationship so you can stop wasting energy doing things that only make the situation worse.
+During couples counseling, Susan Orenstein will help you identify the destructive patterns within your relationship so you can stop wasting energy doing things that only make the situation worse.
 Eliminating the hurtful ways you and your partner relate can make room for new mindsets, behaviors and caring conversations.